-16. Commitments (Continued)
+15. Commitments (Continued)

-53395 et seq.
+The Port has pursued State legislative changes to increase funding options to address future capital requirements.
+In 2005, Senate Bill No. 1085 amended the California Government Code to enable the City and the Port to form, in the Port area, infrastructure financing districts, pursuant to Section 53395 et seq.
 Among other things, this legislation enumerated additional infrastructure improvements that qualify for infrastructure financing districts, including seismic upgrades, renovation, environmental remediation, utility improvements, and structural repair or construction of seawalls, piers, and wharves.